Skip to main content

 👃Nose: Cherry wood, cereal, and corn syrup in a bit of a slurry.
 Mild alcohol on the approach that stays throughout.

 😜Palate: Field grass, brown sugar, and toffee chunks.
 A little bit of red stone fruit drifts in an out at the edge of my senses.
 Mouthfeel is medium thin and a little on the hotter side for the proof.
-I thought it was a bit warm on the neck pour and it still seems to be a comparatively rambunctious.
+I thought it was a bit warm at first crack and it still seems to be a comparatively rambunctious.
 Deeper into the glass I can pick out some butterscotch at the fore and candied fruit in transition to the finish.

 💦Finish: Decent hug provided you've taken a good chew, predominantly a monotone woody sweetness.
 True to palate though a bit muted like the nose.